jd2rogers2/aws-learning-crud-mvp/docs/aws-certified-dev-notes.md

     - manual approval an option for triggering a stage
         - i.e. triggering CodeDeploy to prod
         - approver must have GetPipeline and PutApprovalResult IAM perms
-    - can integrate with Cloud Formation
+    - can integrate with CloudFormation
 - CodeBuild
     - sources = CodeCommit, S3, bitbucket, github
     - buildspec.yml for instructions
+        - must be in root
         - copies in specified source code files
         - runs specific instructions in phases
             - install, pre_build, build, post_build
         - sounds similar to Dockerfile
         - runs in CodeBuild container
-        - must be in root
         - define env vars here
             - or pull from Secrets Manager or Parameter Store
     - output logs to CloudWatch or S3